lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * ID_CRED_I is intended to facilitate for the Responder to retrieve the Initiator's public authentication key.

-The identifiers ID_CRED_I and ID_CRED_R are CBOR maps registered in the "COSE Header Parameters" IANA registry.
+The identifiers ID_CRED_I and ID_CRED_R are registered in the "COSE Header Parameters" IANA registry.
 As such, ID_CRED_I and ID_CRED_R typically also provide information about the format of authentication credential, CRED_I and CRED_R, respectively.

 Public key certificates can be identified in different ways.
-Header parameters for identifying C509 certificates and X.509 certificates are defined in {{I-D.ietf-cose-cbor-encoded-cert}} and {{I-D.ietf-cose-x509}}, for example:
+COSE header parameters for identifying C509 certificates and X.509 certificates are defined in {{I-D.ietf-cose-cbor-encoded-cert}} and {{I-D.ietf-cose-x509}}, for example:

 * by a hash value with the `c5t` or `x5t` parameters;